saisiddarth84/Telegram-Ui-Mockup/README.md

 ## Deployment

 The project has been deployed using Vercel.
-You can view the live version of the application [here](https://telegram-clone-ecru.vercel.app/).
+You can view the live version of the application [here](https://telegram-ui-mockup-teal.vercel.app/).

-## Conclusion

-This project was developed as part of an assignment to demonstrate my skills in ReactJS and UI/UX design.
-While the 48-hour time frame was a challenge, I strived to replicate the Telegram UI/UX as closely as possible and implement the necessary functionality using the provided API endpoints.
-I hope this submission meets your expectations.

-## License

-This project is licensed under the MIT License.

----

-Feel free to reach out if you have any questions or need further clarification.
-Thank you for the opportunity!

----